Many truck drivers have very busy schedules. The job often involves long hours and evenings away from home.

-Creating an online course requires some time and effort to put together.
+Creating a digital course requires some time and effort to put together.
 But once it’s complete, you can sell it repeatedly.
 It’s possible that your course could generate revenue for years to come.

 This is a great option if you enjoy teaching and helping others learn new skills.
 It’s also a way to monetize your knowledge and experience in the trucking industry.

-Building an online course business may sound overwhelming, but it’s not that complicated.
+Building online courses may sound overwhelming, but it’s not that complicated.
 Platforms like Teachable and Podia make it simple to create a professional-looking website to promote your course.
 They also handle all of the payments from your customers, and each student will have a dashboard where they can log in to access the course material.